petarov/apple-bundle-ids/tpl.README.md

     ./make

 After first generating the files, the script will not regenerate anything if no updates are found on Apple's website.
-To force use the `--force` command line parameter.
+To force delete the `build.lock` file generated on first run.

 # License